istio/istio.io/content/en/docs/tasks/observability/metrics/customize-metrics/index.md

 ## Enable custom metrics

-Edit the the `EnvoyFilter` to add or modify dimensions and metrics.
+Edit the `EnvoyFilter` to add or modify dimensions and metrics.
 Then, add annotations to all the Istio-enabled pods to extract the new or modified dimensions.